Starkville is home to more than

 Year 4 includes core rotations in internal

 medicine and ICU, large animal ambulatory, neurology, ophthalmology, and the

 Jackson Emergency/Referral Clinic.

-offers the student the opportunity to select among approved experiences in
+experiential and offers the student the opportunity to select among approved

-advanced clinical rotations, elective courses, or externships.
-The first 3
+experiences in advanced clinical rotations, elective courses, and/or externships.

-years of the curriculum are 9-10 months in length, while the fourth year is 12
+The first 3 years of the curriculum are 9-10 months in length, while the fourth

-fees, and VMCAS participation), please refer to the contact information listed
+(availability, deadlines, fees, and VMCAS participation), please refer to the

 Grades (minimum competitive